Timewize

 Automation should make the workflow clearer, not more fragile

-A useful automation gives the team fewer moving parts, clearer visibility, and fewer opportunities for things to get missed.
+Good automation gives the team fewer moving parts and fewer missed steps.

 Want to know what should be automated first?

-Talk me through how a job moves from enquiry to completion and I will tell you what is worth automating, what needs a custom tool, and what should stay manual.
+Talk me through how a job moves from enquiry to completion and I will suggest what to automate, what needs a tool, and what should stay manual.